moby/moby/docs/sources/reference/api/docker_remote_api_v1.14.md

     When using the TTY setting is enabled in
     [`POST /containers/create`
     ](../docker_remote_api_v1.9/#post--containers-create "POST /containers/create"),
-    the stream is the raw data from the process PTY and client's STDIN.
+    the stream is the raw data from the process PTY and client's stdin.
-    When the TTY is disabled, then the stream is multiplexed to separate STDOUT and STDERR.
+    When the TTY is disabled, then the stream is multiplexed to separate stdout and stderr.

     The format is a **Header** and a **Payload** (frame).

     **HEADER**

-    The header will contain the information on which stream write the stream (STDOUT or STDERR).
+    The header will contain the information on which stream write the stream (stdout or stderr).
 It also contain the size of the associated frame encoded on the last 4 bytes (uint32).

     It is encoded on the first 8 bytes like this: